-Google expands in Zurich but tax structure remains unclear - SWI swissinfo.ch
+Google expands in Zurich but tax structure remains unclear

 In 2004, Google opened an office in the city centre location of Limmatquai with two staff.
 It was initiated by the company’s vice-president of engineering, Urs Hölzle, an ETHZ graduate.

 As staff grew, Google moved into bigger premises in the Zurich Enge district.
-In 2009, staff moved again to the purpose-built office on the Hürlimann-Areal complex, which remains operational.
+In 2009, staff moved again to the purpose-built office on the Hürlimann-Areal complexexternal link, which remains operational.

 Zurich has attracted a number of digital and IT companies, such as Facebook, which recently stepped up its presence in Switzerland via its virtual reality subsidiary Oculus.
 An office was opened in Zurich with ten researchers from the Zurich Eye project.